Anunez1990/TO_DO_APP/README.md

 ## Local configuration

-In order to connect the web application with the local server, you must go to the db.php under the php folder and edit the following lines in the connection function.
+In order to connect the web application with the local server, you must go to the db.php file under the php folder and edit the following lines in the connection function.

-//LOCAL SERVER
+LOCAL SERVER

 $servername = "localhost"; //your server name

 $username = "root"; //your username

 $password = "1234"; //your password

 $dbname = "an74";

 ## Set up Local Database